itissid/Drop-PoT/README.md

 |           |null      |State Fair Meadowlands at MetLife Stadium   Ongoi...|That model is currently overloaded with other requests.
 You can retry your request, or contact us through our help center at help.openai.com if the error persists.
 (Please include the request ID 69490a87a9700a07a206ca1900d0d305 in your message.)
 (Error occurred while streaming.)|hobokengi...      |v1     |
 |           |null      |The Laugh Tour Comedy Club at Dorrian’s Red Hand ...|                                                                                                                                                                                                                                                                                       |hobokengi...      |v1     |

+# 3.1 Generate the moods
+This step is extremely hackish.
+We want to be able to use moods from the shared space that can retrieve relevant things for the user to see.
+The idea is encapsulated in the [PROMPT](./main/model/mood_seed.py) variable where I gave it to ChatGPT to just generate moods for me.

+This is far from perfect since it results Missing or Overlapping data between moods.
+With our small dataset I have faced more of the Missing data than the overlapping issue.

 # 4. Use OpenAI Embeddings to create Embedding vectors
 1. To create the embeddings for the moods in mood_seed.py use.
 Example: